 Official MBTI assessment with certified professionals ($50 or $150 with person-to-person feedback from a certified MBTI practitioner.

-The Open Extended Jungian Type Scales was developed as an open source alternative to the Myers-Briggs Type Indicator.
-A statistical comparison of the OEJTS with three other on-line MBTI alternatives found that the OEJTS was the most accurate.
+The Open Extended Jungian Type Scales was developed as an open-source alternative to the Myers-Briggs Type Indicator.
+A statistical comparison of the OEJTS with three other online MBTI alternatives found that this test, the OEJTS, was the more accurate.
 50 questions.
 5 to 7 minutes.

 16 Personalities – FREE Informal assessment of Types